The British Columbia Technical and Research Committee on Reclamation proudly presents:

 Students are welcome as well, with scholarship and volunteer opportunities.

-The Symposium features a four day symposium including workshops (TBA), a mine tour to Copper Mountain mine near Princeton BC, a HudBay Minerals site, two full days of in-person and online Technical Sessions, the Annual Awards banquet and networking opportunities.
+The Symposium features a four day symposium including networking reception, two half day workshops, a mine tour at Copper Mountain mine near Princeton BC, a HudBay Minerals site, two full days of in-person and online Technical Sessions, the Annual Awards banquet and networking opportunities.

 On Tuesday, September 23, 2025, the annual mine tour will be held at: